Little-Podi/Transformer_Tracking/README.md

 # Transformer Tracking

-This repository is a paper digest of [Transformer](https://arxiv.org/abs/1706.03762)-related approaches in vision tracking tasks.
+This repository is a paper digest of [Transformer](https://arxiv.org/abs/1706.03762)-related approaches in visual tracking tasks.
 Currently, tasks in this repository include **Unified Tracking (UT)** and **Single Object Tracking (SOT)**.
 Note that some trackers involving a [Non-Local](https://arxiv.org/abs/1711.07971) attention mechanism are also collected.
 Papers are listed in alphabetical order of the first character.